 - Mackellar Girls High

 Expression of Interest to be a GPs in Schools facilitator

-Sydney North Primary Health Network (SNPHN) invites local GPs and Practice Nurses to become a facilitator for the GPs in Schools Program, where you will gain the knowledge and skills to enhance the care of young people and effectively facilitate education on health and access to healthcare for Year 11 students in Northern Sydney.
-GPs and nurses who complete the training and facilitate in the program will receive remuneration to reflect their use of time, according to SNPHN’s Remuneration Policy.
+Sydney North Health Network (SNHN) invites local GPs and Practice Nurses to become a facilitator for the GPs in Schools Program, where you will gain the knowledge and skills to enhance the care of young people and effectively facilitate education on health and access to healthcare for Year 11 students in Northern Sydney.
+GPs and nurses who complete the training and facilitate in the program will receive remuneration to reflect their use of time, according to SNHN’s Remuneration Policy.

 Youth Health Education Resources

 - headspace National Youth mental health, alcohol and other drugs, and sexual health RACGP accredited modules

 - Orygen The National Centre of Excellence in Youth Mental Health – Past webinars

 - Orygen The National Centre of Excellence in Youth Mental Health – Introductory training modules